dlang/DIPs/DIPs/1NNN-RAC.md

 +   export ( Identifier )
 ```

-This parameter when the identifier is active (specified by ``-version=ident``) places the symbol when not compiling into internal mode.

-When not active it places it into DllImport mode as if ``extern`` was also annotated.
+The functionality of this parameter depends on whether the identifier is active (activated by `-version=ident`).
+When active, the symbol is placed in internal mode, unless it is being compiled.
+Conversely, when the identifier is inactive, the symbol is placed in DllImport mode, akin to having an `extern` annotation.

-To standardise the identifiers in use, three new prefixes are added to the specification, each will have instances for libc, druntime and Phobos that will be provided by the compiler automatically.
+To standardize the use of identifiers, three new version prefixes are introduced into the D specification, with instances for libc, DRuntime, and Phobos provided automatically by the compiler:

 The prefixes are ``Have_``, ``InBinary_``, and ``Compiling_``.
 The suffixes for these three will be a logical package.

-- ``Have_`` is used when a given logical package is available as a dependency during linking.
+1. **Have_ Prefix**: Indicates that a specific logical package is available as a dependency during the linking process.
-- ``InBinary_`` is used when a given logical package has its symbols in the currently compiling binary.
+2. **InBinary_ Prefix**: Indicates that the symbols of a specific logical package are present in the binary currently being compiled.
-- ``Compiling_`` is used when a given logical package is currently being compiled.
+3. **Compiling_ Prefix**: Indicates that a specific logical package is in the process of being compiled.

-Between these three versions it is possible to cover any corner case where a symbol must be viewed internally instead of out of binary.
+These prefixes, coupled with logical package suffixes, enable the handling of any corner case where a symbol needs to be treated as internal instead of external.

-The D interface generator will need to support the insertion of the version argument ``InBinary_``.
-This will be needed to accurately represent C files by a D module.
-The mechanism to specify what the suffix is, is not determined here.
-It may depend upon C preprocessor capability.
+Additionally, the D interface generator will be updated to support the insertion of the `InBinary_` version argument.
+This update is needed to accurately represent C files through a D module.
+The specific mechanism for determining the suffix is not described here and may rely on C preprocessor capabilities.

 #### Positive Notation

-To assign a symbol that it is exported, use the ``export`` attribute to annotate a D symbol as DllExport.
+The `export` attribute in D is designated for annotating symbols as DllExport.
+To signify that a symbol is exported, this attribute should be applied directly to the D symbol.

-The export annotation must not be a visibility modifier.
-If it is a visibility modifier you are required to expose internal implementation details that could result in unsafe operation of a codebase by external parties at the language level.
+The `export` annotation must not function as a visibility modifier.
+Treating it as such could inadvertently expose internal implementation details, potentially leading to unsafe operation of a codebase by external entities at the language level.

-For a given encapsulation unit (struct, class, union, module), if any members are marked export, then all generated symbols (``TypeInfo``, ``__initZ``, ``opCmp`` ext.) but not ``ModuleInfo`` must also be exported.
-If generated symbols are not exported when an associated symbol is exported, it will result in linker errors that have no possible solution without the use of a linker script.
+In any encapsulation unit (such as a struct, class, union, or module), if any member is marked with `export`, all associated generated symbols (like `TypeInfo`, `__initZ`, `opCmp`, etc., but excluding `ModuleInfo`) must also be exported.
+Failure to export these generated symbols when an associated symbol is exported can lead to linker errors which cannot be resolved without resorting to a linker script.

-By default all symbols are hidden, if you need to explicitly annotate hidden use the UDA provided in ``core.attributes``.
-Without this attribute you would have to annotate export on _every_ symbol that you want exported instead of at the scope and then disallow only the ones that are not desired.
+By default, all symbols are hidden.
+To explicitly mark a symbol as hidden, use the User-Defined Attribute (UDA) provided in `core.attributes`.
+This approach is more efficient than having to annotate `export` on every individual symbol you wish to be exported.
+Instead, it allows you to annotate at the scope level and simply disallow those symbols that are not intended to be exported.

 #### Negative Notation

-The visibility override switch is in use, set to export everything.
+The visibility override switch, when set, causes all symbols to be exported by default.

-To annotate a symbol as hidden use the UDA provided in ``core.attributes``.
+To override this default setting and explicitly designate a symbol as hidden, one should utilize the UDA provided in `core.attributes`.

-Until druntime and Phobos can be fully annotated with export appropriately and tested, this approach will be in use for these libraries.
+Until the DRuntime and Phobos libraries are comprehensively annotated with `export` in an appropriate manner and thoroughly tested, they will rely on this method of symbol visibility management.

 ### Inlining